For Families

 Supporting Siblings

-Insights into life as a sibling of a brother or sister living with Dravet Syndrome and suggestions for providing support.
+Insights into life as a sibling of a brother or sister living with Dravet Syndrome and suggestions for providing support to them.
+This sections includes stories from siblings and their experiences.

 Emotional and practical support